lfom/AmazfitPaceCalendarWidget/README.md

 - Settings are saved
 - Calendar events are shown, new style (requires Amazmod phone + watch or local ICS URL file)
 - [Timeline Widget](https://forum.xda-developers.com/smartwatch/amazfit/app-widget-timeline-v1-0-1-pace-stratos-t3894632) is also integrated in the calendar
-- iCal support by LFOM (write your ICS URL in a file at: /sdcard/Android/data/com.dinodevs.pacecalendar/files/pacecalendar.txt, updates through wifi)
+- iCal support by LFOM (write your ICS URL in a file at: /sdcard/Android/data/com.dinodevs.pacecalendar/files/pacecalendar.txt, updates through wifi, powered by [iCal4j](https://github.com/ical4j/ical4j) library)
 - Long press the timer/date at the top of the Timeline to load iCal events